 Small classes and strong support systems help students apply their focus, energy, perseverance and maturity to rigorous studies at the postsecondary level.
 The program enables young people, who otherwise may not have had access, the opportunity to explore new possibilities for their lives.

 Each year out of 200 applicants, 20 outstanding students who often have not had access to AP courses and honors courses are admitted to Brandeis through the Myra Kraft TYP.
 Students who enter Brandeis through the Myra Kraft TYP have a life-changing experience, and have their stories of success added to the university's thousands of living testimonies of true ambition, resilience, courage, and triumph.

 Applying to the Myra Kraft TYP

 Each year, Brandeis admits 20 students to the Myra Kraft TYP.
-Each applicant must be projected to complete high school or its equivalent (e.g., earning a GED) prior to the start of their enrollment at Brandeis.
+Each applicant must be projected to complete high school or its equivalent (e.g., earning a GED) prior to the start of their matriculation at Brandeis.

 Each applicant must submit the following materials by the posted deadline:

-- Completed Common Application including the Brandeis Supplement (be sure to check the TYP box).
+- Completed Common Application including the Brandeis Member Page (be sure to check the TYP box).

 - Official copy of all high school transcripts and/or GED certificate.